MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/community-support.md

 ## Gentoo

 You can install PowerShell on Gentoo Linux using packages from the Gentoo package repository.
-For information about installing these packages, see the [PowerShell][05] page in the Gentoo wiki.
+For information about installing these packages, see the [PowerShell][06] page in the Gentoo wiki.

 ## Raspberry Pi OS

-[Raspberry Pi OS][07] (formerly Raspbian) is a free operating system based on Debian.
+[Raspberry Pi OS][08] (formerly Raspbian) is a free operating system based on Debian.

 > [!IMPORTANT]
 > .NET isn't supported on ARMv6 architecture devices, including Raspberry Pi Zero and Raspberry Pi
 > devices released before Raspberry Pi 2.

+## SLES and openSUSE

+You may be able to install PowerShell on SLES and openSUSE using the SNAP package manager.
+Also, the following article provides information on how to install PowerShell on openSUSE:

+- [PowerShell - openSUSE Wiki][03]

 ### Install on Raspberry Pi OS

-Download the tar.gz package from the [releases][08] page onto your Raspberry Pi computer.
+Download the tar.gz package from the [releases][09] page onto your Raspberry Pi computer.
 The links to the current versions are:

 - PowerShell 7.4.5 - latest LTS release